dotnet/fsharp/README.md

 The F# Compiler and Tools are also mirrored in [the corresponding repository](http://github.com/fsharp/fsharp) of the F# Software Foundation.

-Changes contributed here are eventually propagaed to this repository and are included in all packagings of F# and open source F# editing tools.
+Changes contributed here are eventually propagated to this repository and are included in all packagings of F# and open source F# editing tools.
 The process for doing this is explained in this guide by the [F# Core Engineering Group](https://fsharp.github.io/2014/06/18/fsharp-contributions.html).
 Currently, the F# community coordinates packaging [other editions of F#](https://github.com/fsharp/fsharp/) for use on Linux, macOS, Android, iOS, and other platforms, and Microsoft coordinates packaging this repository as part of the Visual F# Tools.

 For historical reasons this repository is called "visualfsharp" and currently also contains the Visual F# IDE Tools.
 The eventual plan is to split these repositories into "fsharp" and "visualfsharp".